bson/fat32/README.md

 if there is effectively only one thread such as many projects with no context switching or scheduling at all.)

+You probably want to Linux (or some other GNU and POSIX platform) to work on this, so you can run the test, use the Makefile, etc.

 ## Caveats